Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Introduction

 \section{Introduction}

-Besides well-known general representation theory of semisimple complex Lie algebras, a specific theory of their Banach space representations was also developed (see a detailed treatment of the latter in~\cite{BS01}).
+Besides the well-known general representation theory of semisimple complex Lie algebras, a specific theory of their Banach space representations was also developed (see a detailed treatment of the latter in~\cite{BS01}).
 On the other hand, representations of Drinfeld-Jimbo algebras (quantum deformations of universal enveloping algebras) were being studied only in the algebraic context.
 See, e.g., the monograph \cite{KSc} for finite-dimensional representations; a rich infinite-dimensional theory is also elaborated.

 Here we are interested in Banach space representations of the Drinfeld-Jimbo algebras $U_q(\fg)$, $q\in\CC\setminus\{0,-1,1\}$, associated with a semisimple complex Lie algebra~$\fg$ as well as that of their complex-analytic forms $\wt U(\fg)_\hbar$, $\hbar\in\CC$.
 (The latter series of topological algebras is defined in my article \cite{AHHFG}.)
-Our main results asserts that every non-degenerate Banach space representation of $U_q(\fg)$ is finite dimensional when $|q|\ne 1$ and the same is true for $\wt U(\fs\fl_2)_\hbar$ when $e^\hbar$ is a not root of unity (Theorems~\ref{fdbana} and~\ref{fdbcoin}, respectively).
+The main results assert that every non-degenerate Banach space representation of $U_q(\fg)$ is finite dimensional when $|q|\ne 1$ and the same is true for $\wt U(\fs\fl_2)_\hbar$ when $e^\hbar$ is not a root of unity (Theorems~\ref{fdbana} and~\ref{fdbcoin}, respectively).

 We also prove some results for other values of parameters.
-Note that for $U_q(\fg)$ three options arise naturally: $|q|\ne 1$, $q$ is a root of unity, and $|q|=1$ but $q$ is not a root of unity.
+Note that for $U_q(\fg)$ three options arise naturally: $|q|\ne 1$, $q$ is a root of unity and the exceptional case when $|q|=1$ but $q$ is not a root of unity.
 The alternatives for $\wt U(\fg)_\hbar$ are more traditional: $e^\hbar$ is a root of unity or not.

-We show that when $|q|=1$ and $q$ is not a root of unity, $U_q(\fg)$ admits infinite-dimensional topologically irreducible Banach space representations (Proposition~\ref{Tla1topirr}).
-We show that when $e^{\hbar}$ is not a root of unity, every continuous finite-dimensional representation of $\wt U(\fs\fl_2)_\hbar$ is completely reducible (Theorem~\ref{hbarcompred}) and when $e^\hbar$ is a root of unity the dimensions of irreducible continuous representations of $\wt U(\fs\fl_2)_\hbar$ are bounded (Theorem~\ref{rouirrfdhb}).
+We show that when $|q|=1$ and $q$ is not a root of unity, $U_q(\fg)$ admits continuous Banach space representations that are infinite dimensional and topologically irreducible (Proposition~\ref{Tla1topirr}).
+When we study the complex-analytic form, we restrict our attention to the case $\fg=\fs\fl_2$.
+We prove that every continuous finite-dimensional representation of $\wt U(\fs\fl_2)_\hbar$ is completely reducible if $e^{\hbar}$ is not a root of unity (Theorem~\ref{hbarcompred}) and the dimensions of irreducible continuous representations of $\wt U(\fs\fl_2)_\hbar$ are bounded when $e^\hbar$ is a root of unity (Theorem~\ref{rouirrfdhb}).
 Moreover, in the first case we classify continuous irreducible representations of $\wt U(\fs\fl_2)_\hbar$ (Theorem~\ref{hbirrnotr}).

 Combining results in this paper with some standard representation theory of $U_q(\fs\fl_2)$ (see \cite{Ka95} or \cite{KSc}), we obtain Tables~\ref{table:1} and~\ref{table:2} (f.d. stands for `finite dimensional').